8 Facts About AI in the Marketing Revolution

 Business intelligence is probably the single most important benefit of AI in the marketing revolution.
 Users leave all sorts of digital traces around the World Wide Web, so the only real issue is how to make use of gigantic data volumes to improve your marketing strategy.

-Detect new trends: Predicting the next big thing in your niche is the best way to stay one step ahead of competitors.
-AI can analyze users’ behavioral patterns and figure out their future needs, so you gain advantage instantly.
+Predicting the next big thing in your niche is the best way to stay one step ahead of competitors.
+AI can analyse users’ behavioural patterns and figure out their future needs, so you gain advantage instantly.

 4. AI improves the customer experience